 BioHealth Saliva Test

-Saliva is one great option when it comes to testing hormone levels.
+Saliva is one option when it comes to testing hormone levels.
 Saliva testing has been used in clinical research, including studies conducted at the National Institutes of Health (NIH) for more than 30 years.

-Saliva testing is much more specific and correctly identifies the level of hormones at the cellular level, in contrast to a serum (blood) test, which measures the level of hormones circulating in the bloodstream.
+Saliva testing is a step above blood testing.
+It is much more specific and correctly identifies the level of hormones at the cellular level, in contrast to a serum (blood) test, which measures the level of hormones circulating in the bloodstream.
 They are more accurate at predicting if hormones are moving out of the blood to receptor sites on tissues versus blood hormone tests.

 You can also easily take four to six samples of saliva to assess your daily cortisol hormone levels.
 I love using BioHealth for these saliva hormone tests.
 A test kit is delivered to your door and you can complete the test in the comfort of your own home.

 The best option available right now and the one I run on my own clients is DUTCH Test.
 This test is amazing and has a lot of the benefits of a saliva test but it goes a step above with its ability to assess hormone metabolism.
 This means we are able to see how estrogen, progesterone, testosterone, and cortisol are metabolized – a measure of hormone production and breakdown.
 These metabolites are important to know because they tell us so much about our health.
 For example: specific estrogen metabolites have been associated with an increase in breast cancer risk while others have been deemed protective.

 Elevations in hormone levels are often assumed to be due to increased hormonal production.
 In some scenarios, however, elevations may be due to decreased metabolism or clearance of a hormone.
 High levels of free hormone and reduced levels of metabolites imply that the elevation in free hormones may be caused by slow metabolism/clearance of these hormones.
 For example: cortisol may be low on your test but the cortisol metabolites might be elevated, indicating that your body is making cortisol but your body isn’t utilizing it properly.